SCimpleton/simpleSCENIC/README.md

 The other issue is if like me you're not really a computer person, the vignettes aren't great and contain several typos and outdated commands.

-I've put this code together to solve the above problems- it allows you to run only the intensive part in python (for speed) and everything else including plotting in R
+I've put this code together to solve the above problems- it allows you to run only the intensive part in python (for speed) and everything else including plotting in R.

+I'm assuming an annotated Seurat object as a starting point

 I hope it is helpful!